jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ## Inner Flap

-In an age of growing political polarization and technological disruption, "Techvolution" offers a new framework for understanding and navigating the challenges of our time.
+In an age of growing political polarization and technological disruption, _Techvolution_ offers a new framework for understanding and navigating the challenges of our time.

 This book argues that we must move beyond the outdated Left-Right ideologies that have long dominated our politics and economics.
 Instead, in the age of ever-expanding technology, we must embrace our identity as a "technological species" - one whose evolution is driven more by the tools and innovations we create than by our biological traits or chosen identities.

-Techvolution presents a synthesis of conservative and progressive values, blending the efficiency-focused principles of capitalism with the equity-minded goals of social democracy.
+_Techvolution_ presents a synthesis of conservative and progressive values, blending the efficiency-focused principles of capitalism with the equity-minded goals of social democracy.
 Through its core tenets of "Mixed-Ideological Politics" and "Bumblebee Economics," this philosophy shows how we can find common ground by harnessing the power of technology to generate and distribute wealth in a more efficient yet sustainable way.

-Drawing insights from evolutionary biology, political philosophy, and the history of technological progress, Techvolution offers a fresh perspective on perennial questions of human development.
+Drawing insights from evolutionary biology, political philosophy, and the history of technological progress, _Techvolution_ offers a fresh perspective on perennial questions of human development.
 How can we structure our institutions and incentives to foster continuous innovation?
 What is the role of government in shaping technological change?
 And how can individuals find meaningful niches within an ever-evolving technological ecosystem?

-Rather than get caught up in the zero-sum battles of Left vs. Right, Techvolution empowers readers to become active agents of their own technological evolution.
+Rather than get caught up in the zero-sum battles of Left vs. Right, _Techvolution_ empowers readers to become active agents of their own technological evolution.
 By embracing a mindset of collaborative problem-solving and open-source innovation, this new philosophy says we can build a future of greater prosperity, resilience, and freedom for all.

-Thought-provoking and pragmatic, Techvolution provides an essential road map for navigating the complexities of the 21st century.
+Thought-provoking and pragmatic, _Techvolution_ provides an essential road map for navigating the complexities of the 21st century.
 It is a must-read for anyone seeking to transcend the ideological divides of our time and unlock the full potential of human and technological co-evolution.

+## Bio

+Let's eat marble cake.

+"I think about it all the time..."

 ## Endorsements/Quotes

 "I know oppression is wrong.
 I marched, voted, and protested for social justice all my life.
 I'm also tired of fighting.
-I want to find common ground so we safeguard our gains from being taken away.
-I want to help my grandkids who keep telling me the rising cost of living is their main problem."
+I want to find common ground so can help my grandkids who keep telling me the rising cost of living is their main problem."
 _An ethically minded American resident_

 "American values were once celebrated around the world.
 But America is not the beacon on the hill she once was.
 We were fighting ourselves to death.
 Techvolution helped me understand embracing change means we can make the future one of liberty and individual empowerment again."